PickNikRobotics/moveit_pro_training_ws/doc/01_installing_moveit_studio.md

 cd ~/moveit_studio
 ./moveit_studio configure -c picknik_ur_site_config -w moveit_studio_training_ws
 ```
-This command sets the default MoveIt Studio Configuration to the `picknik_ur_site_config`, and the User Workspace as this tutorial.
+This command sets the default MoveIt Studio Configuration to the `picknik_ur_site_config`, and the User Workspace as this tutorial workspace.
 The purpose of using this tutorial as the workspace is to enable writing and executing custom written code against MoveIt Studio.

 Next, you can simply follow the prompts; leaving the default values for the workspace containing user-defined packages and the Site configuration package.
+Documentation for this portion is here: https://docs.picknik.ai/en/latest/getting_started/configuring_moveit_studio/configuring_moveit_studio.html

 ### Running MoveIt Studio